Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Introduction

-for some true model $\thetav \in \Real^d$ that we want to learn.
-We first derive an information theoretic lower bound on the minimax $\ell_2$-risk of any estimate $\thetatv$ of $\thetav$.
-We then study several model quantization algorithms and compare their performance in terms of the $\ell_2$-error that they attain and their computational complexities.
-We also extend our model quantization scheme for obtaining an upper bound on the output error of a $2$-layer densely connected neural network for non-linear regression in App. \ref{app:NN_analysis}.
+for some \textit{true model} (or \textit{latent parameter}) $\thetav \in \Real^d$ that we want to learn. \eqref{eq:noisy_planted_model} is a reasonable model when $\yv$ is corrupted by several noise sources, whose superposition is approximated by a Gaussian noise due to the Central Limit Theorem.
+To begin with, we derive an information-theoretic lower bound on the minimax $\ell_2$-risk of any estimate $\thetatv$ of $\thetav$ in \S \ref{sec:lower_bound_to_the_minimax_risk}, followed by several model quantization algorithms and their comparison in terms of $\ell_2$-error and computational complexity in \S \ref{sec:algorithms_for_model_quantization}.
+Numerical evaluations are presented in \S \ref{sec:numerical_simulations}.
+We also extend our model quantization scheme for general noise settings in App. \ref{app:general_noise_models}, as well as for obtaining an upper bound on the output error of a $2$-layer densely connected ReLU neural network for non-linear regression in App. \ref{app:NN_analysis}.

-\section{Significance and Related Work}
+\subsection{Significance and Related Work}

-Model compression techniques employ lossless and lossy source coding schemes to quantize the model parameters subject to finite precision constraints in order to make them deployable on memory-constrained devices \cite{transform_quant_young_2021, han2016deep}.
-In this work, we adopt an information-theoretic approach to the problem of quantizing linear models without any distributional assumptions on the data or the true model.\\

-Related to our work, \cite{gao_Rate_distortion_model_compression} adopts a rate-distortion theoretic approach to answer the question: \textit{What is the minimum number of bits required to compress a model to achieve a target distortion?} Their result for linear models \cite[Sec.
-4.1]{gao_Rate_distortion_model_compression} assumes that the model parameters follow a Gaussian distribution and the different features of any input data vector are uncorrelated.
-Another related work \cite{isik2021ratedistortion} empirically argues that the distribution of model parameters can be better approximated by a Laplacian distribution, and consequently proposes a weight pruning scheme that minimizes the number of bits required to compress a model without deteriorating performance.
-Modeling model parameters as an i.i.d. sequence of random variables also ignores correlations between them.\\
+Model compression techniques employ lossless and lossy source coding schemes to quantize the model parameters subject to bit-budget constraints in order to make them deployable on memory-constrained devices \cite{transform_quant_young_2021, han2016deep}.
+We develop an information-theoretic framework for the problem of quantizing linear regressors.
+Related to our work, \cite{gao_Rate_distortion_model_compression} adopts a rate-distortion theoretic approach to answer the question: \textit{What is the minimum number of bits required to compress a model to achieve a target distortion?} Their result for linear models \cite{gao_Rate_distortion_model_compression}[\S 4.1] assumes the model parameters follow a Gaussian distribution and the different input features are uncorrelated.
+Similarly, \cite{isik_2022_rate_distortion} provides empirical evidence to approximate the distribution of model parameters as an i.i.d.
+Laplacian, and consequently proposes a weight pruning scheme to compress a model without deteriorating performance.
+However, modeling parameters as an i.i.d. sequence also ignores correlations between them, leading to sub-optimal performance in worst-case scenarios.